How to donate breast milk during the baby formula shortage

 “We want to make sure that these moms are being as safe as they can and meeting the needs of their infant, so consulting with their health-care provider on how to meet those needs is the best way to go,” she said.

-Abbott said Monday it has reached an agreement with U.S. health regulators to restart production at its largest domestic factory, though it will be well over a month before any new products ship from the site to help alleviate the national shortage facing parents.
+Abbott said Monday it has reached an agreement with U.S. health regulators to restart production at its largest domestic factory.
+However, it will be well over a month before any new products ship from the site to help alleviate the national shortage facing parents.

 An FDA spokeswoman did not immediately respond to a request for comment on the announcement Monday evening.